branc116/brplot/packages/npm/README.md

 // Start rendering loop.
 b.startDrawing();

-// Can this if you want to stop rendering loop.
+// Call this if you want to stop rendering loop.
 // b.stopDrawing()

 // Call this if you only what to render 1 frame to the canvas.